 The standby line for most performances gets super long.
 Ridiculously long.
 So long that if you’re a tourist or visiting on vacation, you should not even consider not getting a lunch or dinner package for the Candlelight Processional.
 These packages include a meal consisting of an appetizer, entree, dessert, and non-alcoholic beverage (or full buffet “experience,” where applicable), reserved seating at the show and access to an exclusive fireworks viewing area.
 For what you get, the dining package is not that expensive (or at least the cost is not badly inflated), and your time on vacation is definitely worth the price.
 I know the three hours or so of waiting in line that we’ve saved by purchasing the dining package has been well worth it–to us at least!

-The following are the locations participating in the dining package for the Candlelight Processional in 2013.
+The following are the locations participating in the dining package for the Candlelight Processional.
 As you can see, our recommendations are for Biergarten or Via Napolia.

 For more information and our thoughts on these restaurants, check out our Disney Dining Reviews.